Nov 25, 2021 · 13 min read · 2,934 views

 - Jo Nagl (CTO) – never, never ever, lose your best people

 At some point, i realized that all the ideas we pitched to clients could be standalone concepts.

 I got frustrated coming up with ideas and then seeing the same ideas (as startup) on Techcrunch raising money.

-Around the same time, by accident, i ran into my co-founders, and we decided to form a team to work on a more significant ideas of ours.
+Around the same time, by accident, i ran into my co-founders, and we decided to form a team to work on a big idea of ours.
 Reinventing the fashion industry.
 (Why start small?).
 I blogged about the experience in german

 - Tamas Locher (Ex Co-Founder) - start with the best possible solution and – only then – work backward to reality

 - Simone Ospelt (Fashion Production Manager, now running digital agencies) - you can apply your skills to any problems, even if unrelated to your experience

 - Rafael Jimenez (Fashion Marketing Guru) - fashion is not clothing; fashion is art&culture applied to our life.
 And life is shallow without art and culture

 - Rado (now CTO of Product Hunt) - being positive is a choice